DataSF/datasf.github.io/academy/_posts/2023-01-10-leveraging-the-city-s-open-data.md

 The class assumes you have working knowledge of Excel and a curiosity to learn new tools.

-## What You’ll Learn In This Course
+## What you’ll learn in this course

 * Using the open data portal (30 min)
   * Finding a dataset